Caroverine

 Caroverine due to its smooth muscle relaxant effect may rarely worsen the symptoms of benign prostatic hyperplasia (BPH) and glaucoma.
 Consult your doctor immediately if the symptoms worsen.

 Caroverine is not recommended for use in pregnant women unless absolutely necessary.
-Your doctor will advise this medicine only if the benefits over weigh the risk.
+Your doctor will advise this medicine only if the benefits outweigh the risks.
 Please consult the doctor if you are pregnant.

 Caroverine should be swallowed as a whole with water; do not crush or chew it.